 • Are there any limitations with producing biomethane?

-Although the science is straightforward - fill an airtight tank known as an anaerobic digester, then let the bacteria get to work to produce a methane-rich gas - getting the process right can be tricky.
+Although the science is straightforward - fill an airtight tank known as an anaerobic digester, then let the bacteria get to work to produce a methane-rich gas - getting the operation right can be tricky.

 • To create biomethane you need energy to run the biogas plant, is that renewable?

-For biomethane (or hydrogen) to be considered a renewable gas, projects like Jemena’s Malabar facility must receive GreenPower Certification.
+For biomethane to be considered a renewable gas, projects like Jemena’s Malabar facility must receive GreenPower Certification.
 To receive GreenPower Certification a renewable gas facility must meet specific criteria (called Certification Rules) in the production of its biomethane or hydrogen when it comes to electricity consumption, water consumption and the management/use of any bi-products.
 So yes, the energy used to power the biogas plant is renewable.

 You can find more details about the Malabar certification here.